The stationary horizon and semi-infinite geodesics in the directed landscape: Model and main theorems

 Our work therefore gives a nearly complete description of the global behavior of semi-infinite geodesics in the directed landscape.
 The conjecture that all semi-infinite geodesics are Busemann geodesics is equivalent to the following statement: In Item~\ref{itm:bad_dir_split}, for $\dir \in \DLBusedc$, there are \textit{exactly} two families of coalescing semi-infinite geodesics in direction $\dir$.
 That is, each $\dir$-directed semi-infinite geodesic coalesces either with the $\dir-$ or the $\dir +$ geodesics. \end{remark}

 \begin{remark}[Non-uniqueness of geodesics] The non-uniqueness of geodesics from initial points in a Lebesgue null set in Theorem~\ref{thm:DLSIG_main}\ref{itm:good_dir_coal} is temporary in the sense that these geodesics eventually coalesce.
 This forms a ``bubble."
 The first point of intersection after the split is the coalescence point (Theorem~\ref{thm:DL_all_coal}\ref{itm:DL_split_return}).
 Hence, these particular geodesics form at most one bubble.
 This contrasts with the non-uniqueness of Theorem~\ref{thm:DLSIG_main}\ref{itm:bad_dir_split}, where geodesics do not return together (Figure~\ref{fig:non_unique_comp}).
-Non-uniqueness is discussed in Section~\ref{sec:LR_sig}. \end{remark}
+Non-uniqueness is discussed in detail in Section~\ref{sec:LR_sig}. \end{remark}

 \begin{remark} The authors of~\cite{Rahman-Virag-21} alluded to non-uniqueness of geodesics.
 They showed that for a fixed initial point, with probability one, there are at most countably many directions with a non-unique geodesic.
 On page 23 of~\cite{Rahman-Virag-21}, they note that the set of directions with a non-unique geodesic ``should be dense over the real line.''
-Our methods show that this set is dense, and furthermore, it is the set $\DLBusedc$ of discontinuities of the Busemann process. \end{remark}
+Our result is that this set is dense and, furthermore, it is the set $\DLBusedc$ of discontinuities of the Busemann process. \end{remark}

 The last theorem of this section describes the set of initial points with disjoint geodesics in the same direction.
-Letting $\DLBusedc$ be the random countably infinite dense set from Theorem~\ref{thm:DLSIG_main} (precisely defined in~\eqref{eqn:DLBuseDC_def}), define the following random sets of splitting points.
+Let $\DLBusedc$ be the random set from Theorem~\ref{thm:DLSIG_main} (precisely characterized in~\eqref{eqn:DLBuseDC_def}).
+Define the following random sets of splitting points.

 \begin{remark} From Theorem~\ref{thm:DLSIG_main}\ref{itm:good_dir_coal}, $\Split_{s,\dir} = \varnothing$ whenever $\dir \notin \DLBusedc$. \end{remark}